-We always knew that as full time travellers, MEDICAL insurance would present us with some headaches but we didn’t realise exactly HOW treacherous the path would end up being.
+We always knew that as full-time travelers, MEDICAL insurance would present us with some headaches, but we didn’t realize exactly HOW treacherous the path would end up being.
 We've written extensively before about the differences between Health Insurance and Travel Insurance and the various factors one should consider when evaluating your own specific requirements whilst on the road.

 SafetyWing now offers global health insurance for remote workers and nomads, Here's our review with the Pros & Cons.

 It is worth noting that there is no one right product or match for everyone!
 Each and every person’s requirements will differ and it is important to evaluate your own risks in order to find the most suitable solution for yourself.

 WHAT IS THE DIFFERENCE BETWEEN TRAVEL INSURANCE AND HEALTH INSURANCE?

 The first thing you should understand is that "travel insurance" and "health insurance" are two different things.
 Travel insurance is important to have, but as a long-term traveller or nomad, it might not offer enough coverage on its own.
 Travel insurance generally only covers medical emergencies and things like trip cancellations and the loss or theft of personal items.
 It usually also only covers you for a predetermined amount of time.
 It’s therefore mostly suited for people on short term trips and holidays.